Danny Teaches at Italian Evangelical Bible Institute and is planting a church in Monte Porzio, Italy.

 The Italian Bible Institute was founded in 1958 by Greater European Mission.
 In 1983, it became the Italian Evangelical Bible Institute in association with other churches.
 The Institute is accredited with the European Evangelical Accreditation Association, and its goal is to support Italian churches by preparing leaders.

 Its main campus is a four story, converted country house with about 20 students in residence, studying for a B.Th. degree.
-Many of the professors are local pastors and missionaries serving across the country who take time from their normal schedule to come to Rome and teach a class, generally a high intensity, two week session.
+Many of the professors are local pastors and missionaries serving across the country who take time from their normal schedule to come to Rome and teach a class, generally a highly intensive, two week session.

 The Institute also has five satellite campuses at various locations throughout Italy.
 About 200 students, studying for a one year certificate, are being served through these additional campuses.
 This reaches out to believers who want to attend classes but can’t commit to full time study because of job schedules or finances.